antmicro/Migrant/README.md

         var firstObject = osSerializer.Deserialize<MyObject>();
         var secondObject = osSerializer.Deserialize<MyObject>();
     }

+But what if you'd like to deserialize all object of a given type until the end of stream is reached?
+Here's the solution:

+    osDeserializer.DeserializeMany<T>()

+which returns lazy `IEnumerable<T>`.

 As default, all writes to the stream are buffered, i.e. one can be only sure that they are in the stream after calling `Dispose()` on open stream (de)serializer.
 This is, however, not useful when underlying stream is buffered independently or it is a network stream attached to a socket.
 In such cases one can disable buffering in `Settings`.
 Note that buffering also disables padding which is normally used to allow speculative reads.
 Therefore data written with buffered and unbuffered mode are not compatible.